-Community Empowerment and Self-Reliance
+■ Community Empowerment and Self-Reliance

-- On 18 February 2018, UNHCR and the International Labour Organization (ILO) inaugurated the first Employment Office in Azraq refugee camp (ACE).
+On 18 February 2018, UNHCR and the International Labour Organization (ILO) inaugurated the first Employment Office in Azraq refugee camp (ACE).
 The ACE, set up in coordination with the Government of Jordan and sponsored by the Dutch Government, aims to facilitate access to formal work opportunities across Jordan for refugees living in the camp.
 UNHCR records the work permit in a database linked to the Jordanian authorities, facilitating movement in and out of the camp.
 Refugees who obtained the work permits are able to leave the camp for up to one month at a time.
 The facility also provides refugees with counselling services, information on labour rights, training opportunities and job matching services.
-As of 28st February 2019, 5,102 work permits have been registered in Azraq camp. - In addition, three market areas are operating in Azraq camp, The 250 shops 50% owned by the refugees and 50% by the host community provides the camp with food shops, restaurants, accessories, bikes and many other items.
-In addition, UNHCR and its partners have set up an Incentive Based Volunteering (IBV) scheme, through which refugees play an active role in the functioning of the camp, while earning some extra income. - Community Centres were established in 2014 in each Village and facilitate vocational trainings, community gatherings and mass information activities by all agencies.
+As of 30th of April 2019, 5,102 work permits have been registered in Azraq camp.

+- In addition, three market areas are operating in Azraq camp, shops 50% owned by the refugees and 50% by the host community provides the camp with food shops, restaurants, accessories, bikes and many other items.
+In addition, UNHCR and its partners have set up an Incentive Based Volunteering (IBV) scheme, through which refugees play an active role in the functioning of the camp, while earning some extra income to support their livelihood. - Community Centres were established in 2014 in each Village and facilitate vocational trainings, community gatherings and mass information activities by all agencies.
 Multipurpose sports-grounds in the camp offer additional sports activities for all age groups.
-The community centers foster an environment for community learning, innovation, feedback mechanism through suggestion box and community initiatives.
-The community centres have online learning activities such as UNHCR Community Learning HUB-In Zone Higher Education Space provides youth in Azraq camp access to quality connected learning initiatives by InZone (a center of the University of Geneva).
-InZone initiatives in the camp provide youth with various courses such as "Global History Lab" by Princeton University, and "Introduction to Engineering" by Purdue University.
+The community centers foster an environment for community learning, livelihood activities, innovation, online learning, and feedback mechanism through information sessions with refugees and humanitarian service providers, suggestion box and community initiatives.
+A dedicated Learning HUB-In Zone Higher Education Space, an initiative by InZone (a center of the University of Geneva) has been established alongside the Community centre to provide youth access to quality connected learning courses such as "Global History Lab" by Princeton University, and "Introduction to Engineering" by Purdue University.